labyrinthinesecurity/magma/README.md

 Note that, unlike cache:init or force:init, flushall doesn't fetch any actual NSG.
 After a flushall, your cache contains no axioms and no propositions.

-#### Start recording
+#### Create golden source

-Storing your decisions on file will save you a lot of time if you need to edit axioms or start over.
+Storing your decisions as a golden source on file will save you a lot of time if you need to edit axioms or start over.
-Use the **create:recording*** command to create ALLOWED.txt and BLOCKED.txt files in a subdirectory called recording:
+Use the **create:source*** command to create ALLOWED.txt and BLOCKED.txt files in a subdirectory called **source**:

 ```
-./magma --create:recording --direction Inbound
+./magma --create:source --direction Inbound
 ```

 #### Review each proposition one by one and add them to the proper axiom set